Alymantara/pydoppler/README.md

   ##  Section 1: Load data

-  ###  Section 1.1: Test case - accreting white dwarf U Gem
+  ###  Section 1.1: Test case - the accreting white dwarf U Gem

   You can start to test PyDoppler with a test dataset kindly provided by J. Echevarria and published in Echevarria et al. 2007, AJ, 134, 262 (https://ui.adsabs.harvard.edu/abs/2007AJ....134..262E/abstract).